1. Practice Experience Program – Specialist Stream Supervision Policy

 5.2.2 Level 2 supervision will be recommended if the participant failed to meet the recency requirements as detailed in the Practice Experience Program – Specialist Stream Comparability Assessment Policy, but was granted entry into the PEP Specialist Stream as per clause 5.3.7, 5.3.8 or 5.3.9 of the Practice Experience Program – Specialist Stream Assessment of Recency Policy.

-5.2.3 A participant’s recommended level of supervision will be reviewed after the RACGP receives the results of the Workplace Based Assessment (WBA) undertaken at least three months after the participant has commenced work in Australia.
+5.2.3 A participant’s recommended level of supervision will be reviewed after the RACGP receives the results of the Workplace Based Assessment (WBA) undertaken between three and six months’ after the participant has commenced work in Australia.
 A higher or lower level of supervision may be recommended if deemed appropriate by the RACGP.

 5.3 Supervisor approval